colinzhu/business-rule-engine/README.md

 ### Rule

 - A Rule contains conditions("when") and actions("then", "otherwise"), and returns a Result
+- When defining a Rule, it's usual to use Rule Config, but not mandatory
 - There are 2 approaches to create a rule:
 - a.
 Create a java class to implement the Rule interface
 - b.
 Use the DefaultRuleBuilder to build a rule.